 From the above analysis, we can see why, when trying to communicate online, different groups might seem to be talking past each other.
 As noted, an elaborated code can “stand on its own”—it contains all the information a reader needs to make meaning.
 To understand a restricted code, on the other hand, a reader needs to hold a certain set of assumptions.
 If she doesn’t, the text can only be read with great cognitive effort and/or is more likely to be misinterpreted.

 Let’s take a look at how the above ideas play out in practice.
 Twitter missives are perhaps the ultimate example of a restricted code.
-Consider this tweet:
+Consider the text of a recent tweet:

 This tweet received over 800 likes, indicating it successfully conveyed meaning to its audience.
 The nature of this meaning, though, is not apparent on the face of the text.
 This is because apart from the seemingly illogical “on the contrary,” no direct guidance is given as to how to connect the tweet’s two sentences.
 A shared definition of the term “toxic masculinity” is needed to establish this connection and make the message coherent.
 The tweet’s intended audience, or many of them anyway, can access such a definition.
 For them, the tweet reads something like: